bhoomildayani182/HealthTracker/README.md

 <!-- <p>The slides from that presentation are available <a href="https://docs.google.com/presentation/d/10fSN9kcjoPq1m--SUcrzG1SD8DN-avFuZrVtKLj7_k8/edit?usp=sharing">here</a>.</p> -->

 ## <a name="contributors"></a>Contributors
-The HealthTracker app was created by a team of 3 developers at the University of Minnesota.
+The HealthTracker app was created by a team of 3 developers at the University of CHARUSAT.

 <a href="https://github.com/bhoomildayani182">Bhoomil Dayani</a>